Nadine-Schmitt/bachelorThesis-nadischm/README.md

 python SemanticArithmetic.py inputList_raw Parameter.txt -t 16
 ```
 where `inputList_raw` is the input corpus for training, `Parameter.txt` the parameters for which the training should be done and `16 threads` are used.
 The [Principal Component Analysis](https://en.wikipedia.org/wiki/Principal_component_analysis) is used in this script and it is a method to reduce the number of dimensions of highdimensional vectors, while keeping main features (= the principal components).
-Therefore firstly the model is trained with the specified parameters from `Parameter.txt` and afterwards, the high dimensions of the vectors (e.g. 300) are reduced to a two-dimensional representation and plotted with [pythons matplotlib](https://matplotlib.org) for some word classes, e.g.
+Therefore firstly the model is trained with the specified parameters from `Parameter.txt` and afterwards, the high dimensions of the vectors (e.g. 300) are reduced to a two-dimensional representation and plotted with [pythons matplotlib](https://matplotlib.org) for some word classes, e.g. countries and their their correspondig languages:

 ![PCALanguage](https://user-images.githubusercontent.com/48829194/62262257-52084800-b418-11e9-9f79-1116f4e69eb9.png)

+The countries and languages are grouped correctly.
+The connecting lines are approximately parallel and of the same length.
+So the concept of capitals and languages is understood by the word embedding model.

 ## Results